Efficient evaluation of quantum observables using entangled measurements: Introduction

 The quantum-classical hybrid algorithms require a large number of executions of quantum circuits to evaluate the expectation values of observables.
 According to Wecker~et~al.~\cite{Wecker2015}, ``the required number of measurements is astronomically large for quantum chemistry applications to molecules.''
-VQE consists of three nested iterations: \begin{itemize} \item Outer iteration: to update the parameters $\theta$ of quantum state $\Ket{\psi(\theta)}$, \item Middle iteration: to evaluate the expectation value by taking the weighted sum of Pauli strings, and \item Inner iteration: to evaluate the expectation value of a Pauli string by sampling. \end{itemize} The inner iteration evaluates Pauli strings as an expectation value with multiple samples.
+VQE consists of three nested iterations: \begin{itemize} \item Outer iteration: to update the parameters $\theta$ of quantum state $\Ket{\psi(\theta)}$, \item Middle iteration: to evaluate the expectation value by calculating the weighted sum of Pauli strings, and \item Inner iteration: to evaluate the expectation value of a Pauli string through sampling. \end{itemize} The inner iteration evaluates Pauli strings as an expectation value with multiple samples.
 This requires $O(\epsilon^{-2})$ samples for the statistical error $\epsilon$.
-In order to reduce the middle iteration, McClean~et~al.~\cite{McClean2016} suggested a grouping of jointly measurable Pauli strings by sequential measurements.
-For a tensor product basis (TPB), Bravyi~et~al.~\cite{Bravyi2017} have proposed the grouping, and Kandala~et~al.~\cite{Kandala2017} have used it in the experiments.
-In order to reduce the inner iteration, Wang~et~al.~\cite{Wang2019} have proposed another theoretical approach.
+To reduce the inner iteration, Wang~et~al.~\cite{Wang2019} proposed another theoretical approach.

-In this paper, we focus on reducing the number of measurements in the middle iteration.
-If Pauli strings are commutative, these Pauli strings are compatible, that is, jointly measurable.
-Grouping by TPB can reduce the number of measurements in the middle iteration~\cite{Bravyi2017, Kandala2017}.
-The incompatibility by TPB can be represented by a graph called \emph{Pauli graph}.
-It is known that the grouping of Pauli strings can be reduced to the coloring problem of the Pauli graph.
-Although the graph coloring problem is NP-complete, we can apply heuristic algorithms to obtain groups of Pauli strings, e.g., the Largest Degree First Coloring (LDFC) algorithm.
+Herein, we focus on how to reduce the number of measurements in the middle iteration.
+If Pauli strings are commutative, it implies they are compatible; i.e., they are jointly measurable.
+McClean~et~al.~\cite{McClean2016} suggested a grouping of jointly measurable Pauli strings by using sequential measurements and pointed out the covariance effect.
+Bravyi~et~al.~\cite{Bravyi2017} introduced the notion of grouping based on a tensor product basis (TPB).
+Kandala~et~al.~\cite{Kandala2017} addressed the grouping of qubit Hamiltonians using TPB and analyzed the distribution of the standard error of its expectation value numerically.
+Incompatibility by TPB can be represented by a graph called \emph{Pauli graph}.
+It has been known that the grouping of Pauli strings can be reduced to the coloring problem of the Pauli graph.
+Although the graph coloring problem is an NP-complete problem, we can apply heuristic algorithms to obtain groups of Pauli strings, e.g., the largest degree first coloring (LDFC) algorithm.